 While there are many different enterprise solutions on the market, enterprise resource planning (ERP) software and enterprise performance management (EPM) software are two solutions that many companies, across industries, consider for their business.

-While these two systems might sound similar, they include their own unique features and functions.
+While ERP software and EPM systems might sound similar, they include their own unique features, functions, and definitions.
 They also have a different focus and different benefits.

 When it comes to the ERP vs. EPM comparison, the platform that’s best-suited for you depends on your organization’s needs.
-Today, we’re taking a closer look at what sets these systems apart.
+Today, we’re taking a closer look at the meaning of these systems in business and what sets ERP vs. EPM software apart with examples.

 What is ERP?